osrsbox/osrsbox-db/item_db_tools/README.md

 ## ItemDefinition.py

-- Purpose: Handle construction of a single OSRS item
+- Purpose: Class to handle construction of a single OSRS item
 - Each item is build from:
     - The raw ItemDefinition data taken from the ItemScraper plugin using RuneLite
     - Data extracted from the OSRS Wiki